Antinomique/blog/www/content/posts/sstic_infra_windows.md

 During the SSTIC competition, the limitations were quite severe: 2 minutes, 100 MB of RAM, and 2 parallel processes.

-There is still one problem that was not addressed, a DoS by writing a lot of data to the disk.
+There is still one problem that is not addressed, a DoS by writing a huge amount of data on the disk.
 This was somewhat mitigated by the fact that the only one folder that was writable for each player was removed 10 minutes after its creation.

 ## Feature needed

-Due to context of the challenge, players need to be able to write to the disk.
+Due to the context of the challenge, players need to be able to write to the disk.
-This folder needs to be private for each player, as the files created are used to exploit the binary.
+This folder needs to be private for each player as the files created are used to exploit the binary.
-As with the modification of AppJailLauncher, each process is now spawned with a different AppContainerProfile.
-That is enough to create a folder and add the RW rights for the SID of the AppContainerProfile.
+With the modification of AppJailLauncher, each process is now spawned with a different AppContainerProfile.
+This is enough to create a folder for each profile and add the RW rights for the SID of the AppContainerProfile.

 These private folders were available for 10 minutes before being automatically removed.
-In order to be able to reuse this folder during its lifetime, the AppJailLauncher project has been modified and gives to the user a UID when it creates the private folder.
+In order to be able to reuse this folder during its lifetime, the AppJailLauncher project has been modified and gives to the player a UID when it creates the private folder.
+This UID is needed in order to retrieve the AppContainerProfile previously created and retrieve the folder name associated with this profile.
-For the following connections, the user can give its UID and it will be used to associate the previously created folder to the player.
+For the following connections, the player can give its UID and it will be used to associate the previously created folder to the player.
-In order to avoid players bruteforcing this UID, it was hashed together with the IP address of the player, and a secret string to generate the folder name.
+In order to avoid malicious players bruteforcing this UID, it was hashed together with the IP address of the player, and a secret string to generate the folder name.

 ## Access to the Desktop file